 Discussions of common kinds of squirrels often starts by dividing squirrels into three general categories: ground squirrels; tree squirrels and flying squirrels.
 The presentation follows that general theme.

 Ground Squirrels, including, chipmunks, marmots and prairie dogs, account for the vast majority of native squirrel species (56 of 66 documented species).
 Their practice of nesting in ground burrows explains their category name.
 It also explains the reason that ground squirrels often get labeled as pests.
 Sometimes moles and other ground dwelling animals might be blamed for creating problems in a well manicured lawn.
 Often the problem is caused by some ground squirrel species.

 Most ground squirrels species spend their days foraging for food along the ground, however, some species are known to climb trees.

 Golden-mantled ground squirrels (Spermophilus lateralis), small ground squirrels found in forested areas throughout the Western United States, can easily be confused with chipmunks.
 The top picture compares the Golden-mantled ground squirrel (in the front) with a striped faced chipmunk in the background.
 Chipmunks also show stripes on their bodies.

-© 2007-2012 Patricia A. Michaels
+© 2007-2016 Patricia A. Michaels